• Skip to primary navigation

 • Put the cabbage in a large colander and scald it with about two quarts of boiling water.

-• Add the scalded cabbage, season with two teaspoons of salt, and stir.
+• Add the scalded cabbage, season with 2 teaspoons salt, and stir.
 Fry for about five minutes; keep stirring.
 Pour half a ladle of water over the cabbage, and turn the heat down to a minimum.
 Cover the pot and let it sauté slowly for 30 minutes.
 Stir from time to time.

 Notes

-• Makes about 4 portions.
+• The basic recipe makes about 4 portions.

-• STORAGE: Wait for the haluski to cool completely and store it in an airtight container in the fridge, where the cabbage will keep for up to five days.
+• STORAGE: Wait for the Haluski to cool completely and store it in an airtight container in the fridge, where the cabbage will keep for up to five days.

-Nutritional Estimate pro portion
+Nutritional estimate pro serving

 Calories: 402kcal | Carbohydrates: 67g | Protein: 14g | Fat: 10g | Saturated Fat: 2g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 5g | Trans Fat: 1g | Cholesterol: 4mg | Sodium: 1299mg | Potassium: 596mg | Fiber: 8g | Sugar: 13g | Vitamin A: 432IU | Vitamin C: 88mg | Calcium: 177mg | Iron: 2mg